How high earners can steer clear of the 60% tax trap

 If all of these numbers are starting to make your head spin, don’t worry.
 Pension planning can be complicated, so you should determine whether making large pension contributions suits your personal circumstances.
 A financial adviser can take a good look at your financial situation and come up with a strategy designed specifically for your needs.

 It’s also worth remembering that annual pension contributions are capped at £40,000, so a financial adviser can also help to make sure you don’t go over this amount.
 Anyone with a taxable income of more than £240,000 will also see the annual allowance for their pension tapered, so that for every £2 of income earned over £240,000, their annual allowance is reduced by £1.

 More importantly, tax and pension rules can change at short notice, so it’s well worth having an adviser on hand who can keep on top of any changes.
 They can highlight anything that could affect you, and help you to respond accordingly.

 This type of pension planning strategy can be of great benefit to high earners who don’t want to be unfairly penalised by the idiosyncrasies of the UK tax system, and recognise the value of paying into their pension while they can.
 Using this income to make pension contributions is both an instant solution to a difficult problem and also a way to significantly increase your retirement pot.

 In other words, you really can have your cake and eat it too.

-If you would like to discuss tax planning strategies your pension arrangements, email email@example.com or contact us.
+If you would like to discuss tax planning strategies for your pension arrangements contact us here .

 Saltus financial planning Ltd is authorised and regulated by the financial conduct authority.
 Information is correct to the best of our understanding as at the date of publication.
 Nothing within this article is intended as, or can be relied upon, as financial advice.
 Capital is at risk.
 You may get back less than you invested.